KGConf/open-kg-curriculum/curriculum/modules/What_is_Metadata/What_is_Metadata.md

 ---

 _A Google web search for "Library of Alexandria" brings up this panel of information sourced from Wikipedia's Wikidata.
-Many of the entries on this metadata, such as the library's country of origin, are in fact links to other entities in Wikidata with identifiers and metadata of their own._
+Many of the entries in this metadata, such as the library's country of origin, are in fact links to other entities in Wikidata with identifiers (and more metadata) of their own._

 ---